onino-js/NEAT/documentation/neat-implementation.md

 An object of type Genome has at least two properties:

-- One array of type "node gene"
+- One collection of type "node gene"
-- One array of type "connexion gene"
+- One collection of type "connexion gene"

-Use of indexed array insure the linear representation.
+Use of indexed arrays for collections insure the linear representation.

 > Node genes provide a list of inputs, hidden nodes, and outputs that can be connected.
 Each connection gene
 > specifies the in-node, the out-node, the weight of the connection, whether or not the